Erica635241/SemEval-2014-Task-1/README.md

 Dataset describtion:

-- Train split: 4500 pieces

-- Validation split: 500 pieces

-- Test split: 4927 pieces
+- Train split: 4500 pieces; Validation split: 500 pieces; Test split: 4927 pieces

 - Each data piece:
-    - premise

-    - hypothesis

     - relatedness_score: A numerical score (e.g., from 0 to 5) that indicates the semantic similarity between the premise and the hypothesis.